desudesutalk/f5stegojs/README.md

 }
 ```

 Most interesting here is `capacity` array.
 It contains maximum capacity (in bytes) for different f5 coding modes.
 This library supports f5 matrix encodings from 1 to 16.
-AS arrays are indexed from zero first element is not used.
+As arrays are indexed from zero first element is not used.

 #### f5stego.prototype.parse(jpeg)